Employer: Vitamin Angels Alliance, Inc. (VA)

 Email: [email protected]; or

-Applications will be accepted until February 15, 2021 or until a qualified applicant is identified.
-The position will be available starting March 1, 2021.
+Applications will be accepted on an ongoing basis until a qualified applicant is identified.

 ¹ Developed by the Institute for International Programs (IIP) at the Johns Hopkins Bloomberg School of Public Health (JHSPH) with B&MGF funding, the Lives Saved Tool (LiST) estimates the impact of scaling up on maternal, newborn, and child health, and nutrition (MNCH&N) interventions in low and middle income countries. https://www.livessavedtool.org/